hillwithsmallfields/BandPlacer/doc/command-line-manual.md

 General
 -------

-The command line arguments to bandplacer.py are a mixture of options and commands.
-More than one command can be given on each run.
+The command line arguments to bandplacer.py include options (given with `--`) and commands (at the end of the command line).

 Configuration is read from a JSON or YAML file specified with `--config`.